zengm71/Course-Overview/git-section/Git Class 2.md

 Switched to a new branch 'feature_test'
 ```

 We can see here that we've now switched to a new branch. the `-b` flag means that we want to checkout a new branch that we called feature_test.
 Now let's make some changes.
 It's important to remember that this branch is completely seperate from our other branches, any code, changes, modifications to this branch are completely isolated from the other branches.
-Go ahead and open up `hello_world.txt` in your favorite editor.
+Go ahead and open up `hello.py` in your favorite editor.
 We'll add in the text:
 ****

 Hello Git!